Jump to this Section

 What to Expect from Recovery

 Most patients are able to return home the same day as their gynecomastia revision surgery in Boca Raton.
 Pain levels will vary between individuals, with pain usually lasting between three days and two weeks.
-Most patients also experience some amount of swelling and bruising, which can be minimized by wearing a compression bandage provided by our doctor.
+Most patients also experience some amount of swelling and bruising, which can be minimized by wearing a compression bandage provided by Dr. Jacobs.

 Most men are able to return to work within one week, but this timeframe will vary based upon the revisions being made and the individual’s work duties (strenuous work must be avoided for longer).
-Patients must avoid any lifting, pulling, or pushing motions for six weeks following their surgery.
+Patients must refrain from lifting, pulling, or pushing motions for six weeks following their surgery.

 Dr. Jacobs provides his patients with a specific set of instructions to follow during the recovery period.
 Careful adherence to these instructions will help ensure a positive outcome after the surgery.